djrobinson/nextjs-ui-kits/README.md

 ### Cons

+- The code is a part of your codebase, so you have to maintain it and can't simply `npm update`
 - Learning curve required to modify the components themselves
 - Adds many npm packages that need to be maintained (radix-ui, cva, etc)
 - Base styling is super bland, feels like OpenAI